OpenVidu/openvidu.io-docs/docs/tutorials/index.md

                         <p>Since these are full web applications, you will be dealing with <strong>frontend technologies</strong> (HTML, CSS, Javascript / Typescript ...)
                             but also with <strong>backend technologies</strong> (Java / Node)</p>
                         <p>The main difference compared to Client Side Only tutorials is that here you have total control over your users: your
-                            <strong>video-calls are secure</strong> beacuse you can identify them and allow or deny their access.</p>
+                            <strong>video-calls are secure</strong> because you can identify them and allow or deny their access.</p>
                     </div>
                 </div>
             </div>